 Speech by the Prime Minister, the Hon E. G. Whitlam QC MP, at the Women and Health Conference, Brisbane, 25 August 1975.

-In 2017 Leichhardt Women’s Community Health Centre is still run by women for women and works closely with local hospitals, health professionals and community agencies to provide health care to over 3000 women a year focussing on women experiencing disadvantage and women recovering from trauma.
-It now receives funding from the NSW Government’s Health Ministerial NGO Grants Program and relies on donations and fees to provide an extensive array of services.
-It’s also active in a broader network of the state’s 20 independently-operated women’s health non-government organisations which have been established over the years from the same model (the social determinants of health) and provide empowering, community-based women’s health services.
+In 2020 Leichhardt Women’s Community Health Centre is still run by women for women and works closely with local hospitals, health professionals and community agencies to provide health care to around 4000 women a year focussing on women experiencing disadvantage and women recovering from trauma.
+It now receives funding from the NSW Health via Sydney Local Health District and relies on donations and fees to provide an extensive array of services.

 For information about how you can help the centre, please see the page Support Us.
 Donations $2 and above are tax deductible.

-This history section is being developed to include more gems of information and photographs from our past.
-If you have a connection with the centre from its past, please contact Roxanne at email@example.com and share your experience.
+This history section is being developed to include more gems of information and photographs from the centre’s past.
+If you’ve been involved with the centre as a client, employee or board member, and would like to share your experience, please contact Roxanne at firstname.lastname@example.org.